 Residence Halls with Chinese Roommates

 Part of making you feel at home in Beijing is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path for a great price—we’re all about our student services.
+Whether it is an orientation program that makes you feel prepared, your housing that is well-located and comfortable, or the field trips that take you off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 The program begins with a specially- designed, five-day program introducing you to the IES Abroad staff, your fellow students, Beijing Foreign Studies University, and the city of Beijing.
 Topics such as academics, housing, transportation, cultural adjustment, and health and safety are covered during your orientation.
+All students take an on-site language placement test to determine their appropriate language course level.
 One-on-one advising sessions on language and area studies classes are arranged, as well as homestay placements.

 CORE™, IES Abroad’s Comprehensive Orientation and Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

-Activities include “Explore Beijing” (task-based activities for you to learn the transportation system and to visit historical areas and places frequented by students), and the “Tiananmen Trifecta” (a city bus tour that ends at Tiananmen Square for a historical lecture followed by a guided tour of the Forbidden City).
-You also experience the “IES Abroad Beijing Marketplace,” where you can purchase supplies, such as discount guidebooks, maps, and paper and electronic dictionaries while getting tips from the local vendors about learning and living in Beijing.
+Activities include “Explore Beijing” (task-based activities for you to learn the transportation system and to visit historical areas and places frequented by students), and the “Tiananmen Trifecta” (a tour of Tiananmen Square, the Beijing Urban Planning Center, and the Forbidden City).

 Redefine the way you live and learn in Beijing through our cultural events, such as:

-You will also have at least two three-day weekends to travel independently in China.
+Extended course-related excursions are accompanied both by professors and IES Abroad administrative staff.
+You also have at least two three-day weekends to travel independently throughout China.
 Create your own itinerary and explore this fascinating and diverse country.

 Join your instructors on an exploration of biodiversity and sustainable development issues in Yunnan province.
-Examine the ecological effects of urbanization on Yunnan’s capital Kunming, then travel to Lijiang to observe the positive and negative effects of tourism on the local ecosystem.
-Finally, travel to Zhongdian (Also known as "Shangri-la") to understand the synergy between traditional Tibetan practices and the local environment.
+Examine the ecological effects of urbanization on Yunnan’s capital, Kunming, then travel to Lijiang to observe the positive and negative effects of tourism on the local ecosystem.
+Finally, travel to Shangri-la to understand the synergy between traditional Tibetan practices and the local environment.

-Since 2006, our Center has been located on the west campus of Beijing Foreign Studies University near BFSU’s library, gym, and Olympic-sized swimming pool.
-The Center is in Beijing’s northwestern district of Haidian, home to more than 20 universities and serves as Beijing’s largest residential district.
+Our Center is located on the east campus of Beijing Foreign Studies University near BFSU’s library, gym, and Olympic-sized swimming pool.
+The Center is in Beijing’s northwestern district of Haidian, home to more than 20 universities and Beijing’s largest residential district.

 IES Abroad Staff